-There are a lot of do-it-yourself pest control methods out there, but some people took a unique approach to this idea and decided to bring in some cats for back up.
+There are a lot of do-it-yourself pest control methods out there.
+Some people took a unique approach to this idea, and decided to bring in some cats for help.

 The environment you live in can lead to more common rodent issues

 Rodents tend to stick around and cause issues if they have food, shelter, and water.
-Often times there are a variety of places they can get these in the wild, but in the winter these options tend to dwindle making rodents including rats focus on your home.
+Often times there are a variety of places they can get these in the wild.
+In the winter these options tend to dwindle, making rodents focus on your home.